Desideratus1/Desideratus1.github.io/_posts/0042-01-01-adventures-into-weaving.md

 *Create plasma by using molten heat with lightning.
 (DO NOT PRACTICE IN PLAIN CLOTHES)*
 - Really fucking dangerous.
 Normally this would be a great thing but it's also dangerous to the user to an unacceptable degree.
 To be kept in my "Crazy Bullshit" box for the time being when I need to create something absurdly deadly to everyone including me.
 I imagine if you did this at a distance in an enclosed space you could do a hell of a lot of damage to everything it touches.

--*Create mud slide.
+*Create mud slide.
 Use mud slide to traverse battle.*
 - Fun, but teleporting is just better.
 However, if you'll recall in one of my earlier logs there was a situation where I trapped some centaur in some mud, but it took a hell of a lot of time and water to do.
 With the advent of this capability I am now in a position to control limited parts of the battlefield, which typically would require much more time and energy.

--*Create a meteor out of molten rock.
+*Create a meteor out of molten rock.
 Conjure rock in air and imbue it with fire to release as a projectile.*
 - Classic fireball with more blunt impact force.
 Interesting, but I don't see a huge advantage over pure rock or pure fire.
 Perhaps using air magic to cause a rock to explode as if it were a grenade would do better?

 ### Hard